Everyone is saying that they can’t wait until everything goes back to normal and it has me thinking:

 As I mentioned above, we’re becoming more creative.
 We’re finding new ways to be together while physically apart.
 We’re adapting to our new situation and I feel like we needed this.

 I feel for those who have lost their loved ones and those who are fighting for their lives.
-This is a serious situation and we need to take it seriously and I feel like as we go through this and as we adapt we can grow and let it mold us into better people.
-Not that you or I were bad before, but life is all about learning and growing and expanding.
+This is a serious situation and we need to take it seriously.
+I feel like as we go through this and as we adapt we can grow and let it mold us into better people.
+Not that you or I were bad before, but life is all about learning and growing, and expanding.

 Normal wasn’t working.
 Let’s come out of this as better humans create a new normal and care for our planet together.